 - Chaos (Ronnie Soak) has an impossibly cold sword, and, like Death, the ability to be where he needs to be.
-He uses the sword to keep milk cold, and the ability to deliver milk and dairy products to everyone in Ankh-Morpork.
+He uses the sword to keep milk cold, and the ability to deliver milk and dairy products to thousands of customers in Ankh-Morpork.
 Every day.
 At precisely 7 AM.
 Everywhere.

 - Susan, as part of her inherited powers from being Death's Granddaughter, can stop time for herself.
 She mentions this power is great for grading her students' work.
 She also uses the compelling voice to get some time off.
 The voice, however, won't be able to get her a pay raise.

 - My Greatest Failure: For Lu-Tze, it's his failure to stop the first Time Crash.

 - Nice Job Breaking It, Hero: Lobsang barely misses stopping the second clock because he slowed down to catch a falling Lu-tze.
 Susan chastises him for this, calling him "hero" in a derogatory tone.

 - Noble Shoplifter: On their trip to Ankh-Morpork, Lu-Tze and Lobsang take supplies from people's houses, and leave behind IOUs that will be settled by the next History Monk to pass through who isn't in such a hurry.

 - No Body Left Behind: When the Auditors "die" in their artificially made human bodies, the bodies sometimes simply break down at the atomic level, seeming to turn to dust.